iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 `result.neighborNodes` : neighbors of source nodes.\
 `result.neighborEdges` : edges which are on paths from source nodes to neighbor nodes.

-2 - Common Stream Algorithm : This algorithm finds the nodes which are common in the kNeighborhood of each source node within specified distance.
+**2 - Common Stream Algorithm:** This algorithm finds the nodes which are common in the kNeighborhood of each source node within specified distance.
 These nodes are     called common nodes.
 Also, it finds the paths from source nodes to common nodes.

 `commonStream( sourceNodes, limit, direction)`